 Calla Hummel (xy/xyr) is an Associate Professor in the University of Miami’s Department of Political Science.
-Dr. Hummel studies why and how marginalized people organize and negotiate with their governments.
+Dr. Hummel studies why and how communities with little political power organize and negotiate with their governments.
 Dr. Hummel is the author of Why Informal Workers Organize: Contentious Politics, Enforcement, and the State (Oxford University Press 2021), which examines when and why informal workers organize and the impacts that the world’s two billion informal workers have on local and national politics.
 Why Informal Workers Organize won the 2023 Riker Prize for the Best Book in Political Economy.
 Dr. Hummel is a nonbinary researcher and xyr current research agenda examines the surprising expansion of trans and nonbinary rights around the world.

 Follow Dr. Hummel on Twitter or contact xyr at chummel at miami dot edu.